CarlOsito16/CP_EEG/README.md

 Chanakarn (Opal) st122409

 ---
+**Sunday, 24 OCT 2021**

+**Article**
+- Each of us presented at least 1 artciles related to EEG emotion analysis
+- Opal presented (1) *Comparing Recognition Performance andRobustness of Multimodal Deep Learning Models for Multimodal Emotion Recognition  and (2)Classification of Five Emotions from EEG and Eye Movement Signals: Complementary Representation Properties*
+- Poon presented *Leveraging spatial-temporal convolutional features for EEG-based emotion recognition*
+- Ball presented *EEG Emotion Classification Using an Improved SincNet-Based Deep Learning Model*
+- All the presentation slides of summary and key points to integrate into our project is https://1drv.ms/p/s!Am04WExKvjhatlWCU9wQJqCX460i?e=ci1OSl

+**Coding**
+- We decided to create new gmail account to used shared Google Drive to run Google Colab https://colab.research.google.com/drive/1fCFv7vVP3fxOnBOqEujyMNy38dHH77-v?usp=sharing
+- We started reading the first file (as large as almost 1GB!) and explored the data to understand its shape, features

+**Challenge & Questions!!!**
+- We spent a couple of hours finding way to read the .cnt file.
+- We have questions such as how many files or participants we need to use for our training model.
+We have as many as 48 files (each file is from each particpant's brain) but each is very large (almost 1GB per file)
+- We are not sure whether we need to read all files and concatenate all the files first and then train the model, or we can use only 1 file to train the model then use that model to retrain on the next file.
+- The label y is provided in label encoded format (0,1,2,3,4) for 5 different emotion classes, but we are thinking whether we need to use the one-hot encoder instead so that we can use the cross-entropy loss function on the predicted probability of each class

+**Next Steps**
+Basically, we are aiming at train and test the first NN model on this first file
+- So, we need to transform the provided y label to one-hot encoded format
+- Data preprocessing such as: bandpass limit, power line dropping, artefact removal, Fourier transformation, PCA
+- Create the first NN model to train, predict and test the result

+---
 **Sunday, 17 OCT 2021**
 - Opal already acquired the SEED-V dataset from BMCI and uploaded all the datasets into https://drive.google.com/drive/folders/1LvlpX7BbJ321JfBjQs50vvq53-RBEk3W?usp=sharing
 - Poon read and talked briefly about "EEG-Based BCI Emotion Recognition: A Survey" that tries to explore multiple methodologies that can be utilized from signal acquistion > preprocession > feature extraction > analysis > performance evaluation